RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/02-Queries-for-IP-Networks.md

 The **route** and **route6** objects use prefix notation to specify the single address or range of addresses about which they contain information.

-“Prefix notation” specifies ranges using two parts: the prefix and its length.
+"Prefix notation" specifies ranges using two parts: the prefix and its length.

 * For IPv4, the prefix is a 32-bit integer written in dotted quad notation with the value of the lowest IP address in the range.
 The prefix length is a whole number in the range 0-32 (for example 193.0.0.0/22 specifies the range of 1024 IPv4 addresses starting with,and including, 193.0.0.0).
 * For IPv6 address ranges, the prefix length must be in the range 0-128 and is a 128-bit whole number, written in hexadecimal groups of two bytes separated by colons and with the possible use of shorthand notation for strings of consecutive 0s.